 Two Agilent 2100 Bioanalyzers, a Nanodrop spectrophotometer, and an Invitrogen Qubit fluorometer provide quantification and quality assessment of nucleic acids and other samples.
 A Syngene G:Box Chemi gel documentation system captures DNA and protein gel images and chemiluminescent Western blots.

-To make a sequencing request, see Instructions for Submitting Samples.
+To request sequencing, see Instructions for Submitting Samples.

-The DNA Sequencing Core is staffed by Christine Smith.
+The DNA Sequencing Core is directed by Christine Smith.

 General Instrumentation Core

 The General Instrumentation Core provides access to scientific instrumentation including high speed and ultra centrifuges, scintillation counters, cryostats, plate readers, spectrophotometers, and gel-imaging systems.